sueszli/autocomplete/docs/report.md

 _Development Process_:

 -   **Choosing PyTorch:** I was curious which framework RNNs are most elegant to be implemented in.
 So I tried both PyTorch and TensorFlow following several tutorials (see: `./playground/`).
 I decided to stick to PyTorch.
--   **Choosing an initial model:** Next following a tutorial on LSTM based language models [^kaggle] I implemented one in PyTorch.
+-   **Choosing an initial LSTM model:** Next following a tutorial on LSTM based language models [^kaggle] I implemented one in PyTorch.
 This model was initially trained on a dataset of Medium article titles and seemed to perform reasonably well right out of the box.
 It seemed like a good starting point.
 -   **Choosing a dataset:** I modified the Kaggle model to run on multiple different datasets, in particular, a 0.5 GB Reddit dataset of comments from `r/jokes`.
 Due to the fact that it took too long to train on my local machine, I decided to pivot to a smaller dataset.
 I found an interesting dataset of fake and real news articles on GitHub.
 -   **Optimizing:** I then optimized both the effectiveness and efficiency of the model by tuning hyperparameters and refactoring the code.

-The model initially took 15min to train and had a K-Accuracy of 10.10%.
-But by the end of the development process, the model took only 10min to train and had a K-Accuracy of at least 16.91%.

-Here is a nice visualization of the training process:

 ...